uhm-clubhouse/uhm-clubhouse.github.io/index.md

   <img src="images/m2-sadminset.png">

 ### [Milestone 3](https://github.com/orgs/uhm-clubhouse/projects/6)
-* Improve functionality of the system
+* Improve the functionality of the system
-* Clean up user interface
+* Clean up the user interface
 * Additional testing of the system